javiergarciamolina/selfie-background-removal/README.md

 Let's see some examples of test images plotted against their ground-truth (or at least the one provided in the dataset) and their predictions:

 ![descarga (1)](https://user-images.githubusercontent.com/70718425/105999038-857b6f80-60ad-11eb-9bb1-f5fdf189d9bc.png)

+**How could we improve this algorithm?**

+* Getting more and better labelled data.
+* Getting different kinds of photos (not only mid-upper body selfies).
+* After getting more data, training more complex models and using ensemble-learning.

 ## Main technologies used: